EdisonLeeeee/Awesome-Masked-Autoencoders/README.md

 + [GraphMAE: Self-Supervised Masked Graph Autoencoders](https://arxiv.org/abs/2205.10803)

 # Language

-Nature Language Processing (NLP) is the first successful application of masked autoencoders.
+BERT is the first successful application of masked autoencoders.
 There has been a surge of language research focused on such masking-and-predicting paradigm, so I'm not going to report these works.

+# TODO List
+- [ ] Add code links
+- [ ] Add conference venues
+- [ ] Add more illustrative figures